Rapid Deployment Gages in the James River Basin

 In 2009, in response to potential flooding in the James River Basin, fourteen rapidly deployable, mobile streamgages were installed to provide short-term water-level data in critical areas.
 The fourteen streamgages were temporary and were removed when the threat of flooding passed.
-If needed, some may be reinstalled in 2010.
+If needed, some may be reinstalled.

 Select a site from the table or map (right) to view data.